Fes Fes-meknes, Morocco Travel Guide

 Higher prices, larger crowds.

-Many nationalities do not need a visa for short tourism stays.
-Citizens from the United States, Canada, European Union countries, the United Kingdom, Australia, New Zealand, Japan, and several other nations enter Morocco for up to 90 days without a visa.
+Many nationalities are visa-exempt for short tourism stays.
+Citizens from the United States, Canada, European Union countries, the Uk, Australia, New Zealand, Japan, and several other nations enter Morocco for up to 90 days without a visa.

 If your nationality requires a visa, obtain it from a Moroccan embassy or consulate in your country of residence before setting off.
 Application requirements differ by nationality.
 Visit the website of the Moroccan Ministry of Foreign Affairs or your local Moroccan embassy for precise details.